 Meals: Most of our meals during this trip will be served at the dining room at hotels and lodges as well as local restaurants.
-Breakfasts will be served to the table, with assigned seating at lunch and dinner for our group with occasional set menus or à la carte service.
+Breakfasts will be served to the table, with assigned seating at lunch and dinner for our group with occasional set menus.
 We will also have some box lunches while we are birding.
 Given sufficient notice, the kitchens can accommodate special dietary needs; please inform us of any special needs when you register for the tour.